Health Center Hours

 Who can use the Health Center?

 In cases of an on-campus emergency, call Campus Police at (781) 736-3333.
 They will send an officer and Brandeis Emergency Medical Corps (BEMCo) to assist you.
-BEMCo is Brandeis University emergency medical first response service.
+BEMCo is Brandeis Universities volunteer student run emergency medical first response service with medical guidance from the Health Center Medical Director and operational support by the Chief of Brandeis Public Safety.

 In cases of an off-campus emergency, call 911.